 How are they structured?

 Essays do not usually have subheadings though these may be acceptable for longer essays in some disciplines.
-Again, depending on your discipline, you may be asked to illustrate them with images but this is usually made clear in the assignment instructions.
+They are usually text-only, i.e. do not contain images, but again, in some disciplines illustrations may be acceptable.
+This is usually made clear in the assignment instructions.
 Always check your module handbook on Canvas and your lecturer if you are unsure.

 Essays should end with a reference list which is an alphabetised or numbered list of all of the information sources you have used within the essay.
 The list of references is not included in the word count.